wstfu711/leetcode-daily/README.md

 - 2024 9/12 1684.
 Count the Number of Consistent Strings
 - 2024 9/13 1310.
 XOR Queries of a Subarray
 - 2024 9/14 2419.
 Longest Subarray With Maximum Bitwise AND
+- 2024 9/14 2037.
+Minimum Number of Moves to Seat Everyone